danBhentschel/techio-practical-linq/markdowns/01_AboutThisCourse/01_welcome.md

 The LINQ methods discussed in this course are some of the simpler and / or more commonly used methods, based on my own experience.
 There are other very powerful LINQ methods that are not addressed here, because I consider them to be either too obscure or too complicated for this overview.
 You are encouraged to explore these other options on your own.

 ### Supplementary courses
-There are two supplementary LINQ courses designed to be taken in conjunction with this course:
+There are two supplementary LINQ courses designed to be taken along with this course:
  - **C# LINQ Background Topics** (Link TBD)
  - **C# LINQ Advanced Topics** (Link TBD)